AlekyaNellutla/PDS/Question-1/data_raw/README.txt

-1. The data set contains 5 different attributes: Height(Inches), Weight(Pounds), Age, Grip strength, Frailty.
+The data set contains 5 different attributes: Height(Inches), Weight(Pounds), Age, Grip strength, Frailty.

-2. Here we are trying to build a predictive model for the data set.
+Here, Height is represented in inches.
+Weight is represented in pounds.
+Age is represented in years.
+Grip strength is represented in pounds.
+Frailty means tendency of weakness.